Edith Wilson

-Edith Wilson (née Bolling, formerly Galt; October 15, 1872 – December 28, 1961) was the first lady of the United States from 1915 to 1921 and the second wife of President Woodrow Wilson.
+Edith Wilson (née Bolling, formerly Galt; October 15, 1872 – December 28, 1961) was First Lady of the United States from 1915 to 1921 as the second wife of President Woodrow Wilson.
 She married the widower Wilson in December 1915, during his first term as president.
 Edith Wilson played an influential role in President Wilson's administration following the severe stroke he suffered in October 1919.
 For the remainder of her husband's presidency, she managed the office of the president, a role she later described as a "stewardship", and determined which communications and matters of state were important enough to bring to the attention of the bedridden president.

-Early life
+Early life and education

 Edith Bolling was born October 15, 1872, in Wytheville, Virginia, to circuit court judge William Holcombe Bolling and his wife Sarah "Sallie" Spears (née White).
 Her birthplace, the Bolling Home, is now a museum located in Wytheville's Historic District.

 Bolling was a descendant of the first settlers to arrive at the Virginia Colony.
-Through her father, she was also a descendant of Mataoka, better known as Pocahontas, the daughter of Wahunsenacawh, the paramount weroance of the Powhatan Confederacy.
-On April 5, 1614, Mataoka (then renamed as "Rebecca" following her conversion to Christianity the previous year) married John Rolfe, the first English settler in Virginia to cultivate tobacco as an export commodity.
-Their granddaughter, Jane Rolfe, married Robert Bolling, a wealthy slave-owning planter and merchant.
-John Bolling, the son of Jane Rolfe and Robert Bolling, had six surviving children with his wife, Mary Kennon; each of those children married and had surviving children.
-Additionally, she was related, either by blood or through marriage, to Thomas Jefferson, Martha Washington, Letitia Tyler and the Harrison family.
+Through her father, she was also a descendant of Mataoka, better known as Pocahontas.
+Her father was descended from Pocahontas's granddaughter Jane Rolfe, who married Robert Bolling, a wealthy slave-owning planter and merchant.
+Additionally, she was related, either by blood or through marriage, to Thomas Jefferson, Martha Washington, Letitia Tyler, and the Harrison family.

 Edith was the seventh of eleven children, two of whom died in infancy.
 The Bollings were some of the oldest members of Virginia's slave-owning, planter elite prior to the American Civil War.
-After the war ended and slavery abolished, Edith's father turned to the practice of law to support his family.
+After the war ended and slavery was abolished, Edith's father turned to the practice of law to support his family.
 Unable to pay taxes on his extensive properties, and forced to give up the family's plantation seat, William Holcombe Bolling moved to Wytheville, where most of his children were born.